mschouler/aero-optim/docs/optimizer.md

     All optimizer parameters are described in their respective class definition (see [`Optimizer`](dev_optimizer.md#src.optimizer.Optimizer), [`WolfOptimizer (inspyred)`](dev_optimizer.md#src.inspyred_optimizer.WolfOptimizer), [`WolfOptimizer (pymoo)`](dev_optimizer.md#src.pymoo_optimizer.WolfOptimizer)).

 ### Wolf Optimizer
-The `WolfOptimizer` class illustrates how `Optimizer` can be inherited to perform a `Wolf`-based optimization.
+The `WolfOptimizer` class illustrates how `Optimizer` can be inherited to perform a `Wolf`-based optimization. **It is the default optimizer used when running `optim`**.

-Regardless of the optimization library, tt first instantiates a `WolfSimulator` attribute that is then used in the `_evaluate` method where for all candidates, the following steps are performed:
+Regardless of the optimization library, it first instantiates a `WolfSimulator` attribute that is then used in the `_evaluate` method where for all candidates, the following steps are performed:

 1) geometry deformation,